Saturday, 31 August 2024

 I also added the governing reciting note and the governed ornament in their Hebrew shapes to aid memorization.
 Now I may be able to produce some sample zarqa tables that will cover some high frequency usage of the ornaments.

-Table of ornaments and recurrence for each reciting note
+Table of ornaments and count of verses where they occur for each reciting note

 – arranged by usage in descending order and by book group.